antdroidx/madden08next/README.md

 Since this is a beta and we've only done limited testing, bugs may occur!
 Please let us know when you get them!

-For users using NCAA Football 06 with 2021 rosters, it seems like the FIRST YEAR draft class may lead to game freezing or crashing.
-I've tried this on both Madden 06 and Madden 08, so it is not a patch problem but a roster problem that I can't seem to trace the issue down to.
-Other draft classes in Year 2+ work just fine.
-Hopefully 2022-23 NCAA rosters do not pose this problem.

-Before moving forward, please make a save point prior to importing rosters!

 ## Team Credits

 Game Patch Mods : Antdroid with help from JDHalfrack